Leadwerks/Documentation/4x4matrices.md

 3, 0, 2, 1
 ```

+It can be difficult to visualize what the numbers in a 4x4 matrix mean.
+It's more important to just remember what each row in a 4x4 matrix represents.

 ## Using Entity Matrices

 Since we know the third row of the matrix encodes the entity's forward direction, this provides an easy way to retrieve it without calling any other functions: